 Issued jointly with Czech Republic

 Inside #548 (Right Label): Similar to

 Karol Plicka was the key Slovak cultural personality of the first half of the twentieth century.
 The founder of cinematography and a pioneer of photography, he was among the first Slovak photographers to base his work on a clearly formulated conception.

-the imminent dissipation of the spiritual and aesthetical values of traditional
+anticipated the imminent dissipation of the spiritual and aesthetical values of

-folk culture.
-This prompted him to put immense and consistent effort into their
+traditional folk culture.
+This prompted him to put immense and consistent

-purely documentaristic approach to his work.
-However, it was later in the 1930s
+approach to his work.
+However, it was later in the 1930s that the monumental

 40th Anniversary of the foundation of the Union of Slovak Philatelists (ZSF)

 Lou Wrote: I looked for the artwork in the stamp on a Slovak stamp but it does not exist.
 The artwork is a monotone detail of a watercolor illustration Ondreicka created in 2000 for the book, “Tales From Slavic Myths”; shown are the pagan graces, Vesna (Spring) and Zhiva (Summer)—see scan of very weird painting.